May 10, 2018:

 Also Attends All-School

-Opening Adventure: Students their parents will join the rest of the Adventure Rabbi Kids for an outing at Glacier View Ranch 40-minutes from Boulder.
-We will enjoy games, walk-abouts, and s'mores around a bonfire.
+Opening Adventure: Students their parents will join the rest of the Adventure Rabbi Kids for opening day.
+We will enjoy games, walk-abouts, and other playful ARK activities.

 6:30 pm - 8:00 pm